DanRepik/api_foundry/readme.md

 ### Enhanced Record Selection

-In addition to basic CRUD operations, API-Maker offers enhanced record selection using query strings.
+In addition to basic CRUD operations, API-Foundry offers enhanced record selection using query strings.
 This feature allows selection of multiple records and does not apply to create operations.
 The path for these services is:

 ```
 # for GET, PUT and DELETE